JonayedMohiuddin/Gravity-Simulator/README.md

 ## Files
 - `index.html`: The main HTML file containing the canvas for the simulation.
 - `main.js`: The JavaScript file that handles the simulation logic.

-## License
-This project is open source and available under the MIT License.

-## Acknowledgements
-- This project was built for educational purposes and demonstrates basic gravitational mechanics.